 Use the following table to determine the amount for which you must demonstrate the ability to pay.

-2018-19 Costs for Canadian & Other International Students
+2018-19 Costs for Canadian and Other International Students

 *Tuition for Canadian students is reduced through the “Good Neighbor” award program.

-**Not included in mandatory fees: $360 orientation fee (called a matriculation fee at Lyndon), a one-time fee paid during first semester at NVU. $2,140 health insurance fee (for current year - projected, not finalized), mandatory for full-time undergraduate students without coverage.
+**Not included in mandatory fees: $360 orientation fee (called a matriculation fee at Lyndon), a one-time fee paid during first semester at NVU. $2,181 health insurance fee, mandatory for full-time undergraduate students without coverage.

 ***All students at Northern Vermont University are required to have health insurance.
 If you can show proof of other health insurance, the cost of NVU insurance will be waived.
 This price is the cost for one year of health insurance during the academic year.
 It does not include coverage for dependents.